Hirlam/Trac2Markdown.jl/docs/src/PostPP/gl/Interpolation.md

 ## Interpolation

- All interpolations are handled within the module [module_interpol.f90](Harmonie/util/gl/mod/module_interpol.f90?rev=release-43h2.beta.3).
+ All interpolations are handled within the module [`module_interpol.f90`](Harmonie/util/gl/mod/module_interpol.f90?rev=release-43h2.beta.3).
 The module contains

- * clear_interpol to clear the interpolation setup
+ * `clear_interpol` to clear the interpolation setup
- * setup_interpol where the position of the output gridpoints in the input grid are calculated
+ * `setup_interpol` where the position of the output gridpoints in the input grid are calculated
- * setup_weights where we calculate the interpolation weights.
+ * `setup_weights` where we calculate the interpolation weights.
 Interpolation can be nearest gridpoint or bilinear.
 The interpolation can be masked with a field that tells which gridpoints from the input fields that can be used.

  The setup routines are only called once.